When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Are Breastfed Toddlers More Clingy?

-Winning The Weaning Battle
+Winning the Weaning Battle

-1. Commit to the process.
+1. Commit to the decision mentally.

-3. Stop on-demand and irregular nursing.
+3. Stop irregular or boredom nursing.

-4. Shorten your nursing sessions.
+4. Shorten the length of sessions.

-5. Reduce your nursing sessions one by one.
+5. Drop sessions gradually, one by one.

 Feedback: Was This Article Helpful?